lydian/on_point_slackbot/README.md

  - `mark-complete`: mark the main thread as complete
  - `unmark-complete`: unmark the main thread as complete
  - `ping <channel_name>`: ping oncall person for the specified channel
+ - `join <channel_name>`: join the specified channel
- - if none of the command matched, I will ping the oncall person for the current channel
+ - ``: if none of the command matched, we will ping the oncall person for the current channel